seung-lab/chunkflow/docs/source/tutorial.rst

 .. note::
    If there is GPU and cuda available, chunkflow will automatically use GPU for both inference and reweighting.

 In order to provide a general interface for broader application, the ConvNet model should be instantiated, called ``InstantiatedModel``, with all of it's parameter setup inside.
 Chunkflow also provide a interface for customized preprocessing and postprocessing.
 You can define ``pre_process`` and ``post_process`` function to add your specialized operations.
+You can also define your own ``load_model`` function, and make some special loading operation, which is useful to load model trained with old version of pytorch (version<=0.4.0).
 This is an example of code:

 .. code-block:: python